opencomputeproject/SAI/doc/SAI-IPv6-Segment-Routing-Update.md

 Note that SRv6 features and use cases continue to evolve and this proposal is focused on functions and behaviors described in the SRv6 Network Programming RFC [ Segment Routing over IPv6 (SRv6) Network Programming].
 We will submit additional PRs in future to add support for other functions and use cases.
+Also, this PR doesn't explicitly address the functionality related to Traffic Class, Hop-Limit, ECN marking and load-balancing hash calculation.
+It's assumed that existing attributes for other IPv6 tunnels will apply to the SRv6 as well.

 Following list of changes are being proposed: